ECE445L/EE445L-SP22-Lab9/README.md

-# EE445L-SP22-Lab-2
+# ECE445L-Lab-9
-Lab 2 template.
+Lab 9 template.

 ## HW

-The HW folder should contain your schematic and board files for your PCB or circuits.
+The hw folder should contain your schematic and board files for your PCB or circuits.
 In labs 1-5 and 10, you will be creating schematics for your circuit in EAGLE.
 A setup tutorial can be found [here](https://www.shawnvictor.net/autodesk-eagle.html).

 ## SW

-The SW folder should contain your application firmware and software written for the lab.
-The SW/inc folder contains firmware drivers written for you by Professor Valvano.
+The sw folder should contain your application firmware and software written for the lab.
+The sw/inc folder contains firmware drivers written for you by Professor Valvano.
 Feel free to write your own (in fact, in some labs, you may be required to write your own).

 You can place any other source files in the SW/ folder.
 TAs will look at the files you create and/or modify for software quality and for running your project.

 ## Resources

-A couple files are provided in the Resources folder so you don't have to keep searching for that one TI document.
+A couple files are provided in the resources folder so you don't have to keep searching for that one TI document.
 Some of them are immediately useful, like the TM4C datasheet.
 Others may be useful for your final project, like the TM4C_System_Design_Guidelines page.

 ## Git and Github